-I have been paying child support arrearages for what seems like forever.
+I have been paying child support arrears for what seems like forever.

 My child is now a grown adult with a family of his own yet I am still trying to pay off child support!

 Why do I have to keep paying if the money is no longer going to support my child?

-Child support arrearages can build up quickly and take months or years to eliminate.
+Child support arrears can build up quickly and take months or years to eliminate.

-Child support arrearages do not disappear when the original support obligation terminates.
+Child support debt does not disappear when the original support obligation terminates.
 So even though your son is an adult with his own family to support, you still owe money for the support you were obligated to pay when your son was a minor child.

 You should not, however, be paying for any new support obligations at this point, so make sure that the support you are paying is only for the back support you owe from years past.

-If you are paying for arrearages accrued while your son was a minor, you will have to continue to pay those support arrearage payments until the debt is paid off.
+If you are paying for arrears accrued while your son was a minor, you will have to continue to pay those support arrearage payments until the debt is paid off.
 When you are in arrears on support, the state may take a number of steps to force you to pay what you pay, including garnishing your wages and applying your tax refund to your arrearage.

 The court can also charge interest on the child support debt you owe.
 The support you pay continues to go to the person you owed the payments to, presumably the mother of your son.
 You may not file bankruptcy on your child support arrearages, and the support arrearage will not go away until it is paid in full.